 Small Caps - small companies fighting to be bigger than they are

-> I think I get Small Caps.
+I think I get Small Caps.
 I get small companies, fighting to be bigger, fighting to be more than they are.
-Maybe as an individual I relate to it?
-I get that you put a small part of your money into a stock that Under the Radar Report has recommended, is well run, is cheap, has a good niche, has big plans.
+Maybe as an individual, I relate to it.
+I get that you put a small part of your money into a stock that Under the Radar Report has recommended, is well-run, is cheap, has a good niche, and has big plans.

-> Don't you just love the sound of it?
+Don't you just love the sound of it?
 I do.

 And yes, I've invested in some absolute knockouts that were on our Best stocks to buy.
 Don't I wish I'd put everything into Macquarie Telecom (MAQ).
 Currently up 111.5%.
 Fortunately, I put in a few thousand and I'm very very happy.
 But I also bought Medical Developments (MVP) (I know I should have taken profits when I was told to but didn't because I was working too hard, my kids needed to get to netball and soccer and life got in the way), but it's okay.
 I'm hovering on break even.
 Tassal (TGR), Volpara Health (VHT), Austal (ASB)! ooh, don't I love that one and Hansen (HSN)!